Thomas Franklin Vaughns: Personal life

-After WWII Vaughns returned home to Pine Bluff, Arkansas.
+After World War II Vaughns returned home to Pine Bluff, Arkansas.
 There he worked in education.
 He also worked monitoring 4-H Club members.
-After WWII, he attended college and He married Luvada.
+After the war, he attended college and married Luvada.
 He signed up for the Army Reserves and when the Korean War began he was sent to Fort Hood.
-In the 1950s he set up a program for farmer to sell their produce in Crittenden County, Arkansas and later in Pine Bluff, Arkansas.
-His programs provided employment for 1400 people.
-He spent the rest of his career occupied with agricultural teaching farming techniques.
+In the 1950s he set up a program for farmers to sell their produce in Crittenden County, Arkansas and later in Pine Bluff, Arkansas.
+His programs provided employment for 1,400 people.
+He spent the rest of his career occupied with teaching agricultural farming techniques.